edjrodriguez/rancid-custom-api/README.md

 Get all movies - [here](https://rancid-tomatillos.herokuapp.com/api/v2/movies)
 Get a single movie - [here](https://rancid-tomatillos.herokuapp.com/api/v2/movies/:movie_id)

-This single API was created to store the details for each of the 40 movies in one place which was required to allow the user to filter movies by genre with respect to the applications architecture.
+This single API was created to store the details for each of the 40 movies in one place which was required to allow the user to filter movies by genre with respect to the application architecture.

 ## Technologies Used
 - Express